Barbara McQuade

 Barbara Lynn McQuade (born December 22, 1964) is an American lawyer who served as the United States Attorney for the Eastern District of Michigan from 2010 to 2017.
 As part of President Donald Trump's 2017 dismissal of U.S. attorneys, she stepped down in March 2017.
-She is a professor of law at the University of Michigan Law School and a legal analyst for NBC News and MSNBC.
+She is a professor of law at the University of Michigan Law School, the author of Attack from Within and a legal analyst for NBC News and MSNBC.
+She also cohosts the podcast "#SistersInLaw."

 Early life and education

 McQuade was born in Detroit, Michigan.
 She received her undergraduate degree in 1987 from the University of Michigan and her J.D. in 1991 from the University of Michigan Law School.